stat10/website/2021/syllabus.md

 - Judge and incorporate ethical considerations in the data science process
 - Work constructively as a member of a team to carry out a complex project

+### Course Format
+DS10 2021 will be all online with live Zoom classes, self-guided labs, and group projects.
+All materials and assignments will be available on Canvas.
+Each of the course components is discussed in more detail below.
+Here is the weekly rhythm of the course:

+#### Tuesday
+- Attend the mandatory live class (1:30-2:45 pm ET, 75 min) to participate in activities, discussions, and projects in breakout groups.
+Class attendance is mandatory.
+- Before each class, you will be asked to complete an online quiz that tests your understanding of the asynchronous materials for that week.
+#### Thursday
+- Attend the mandatory programming lab (1:30-2:45 pm ET, 75 min) where you will work in pairs on self-guided lab notebooks to learn Python for data science.
+TFs will be available to help you.
+Lab attendance is mandatory.
+- Before each lab, you will be asked to complete an online quiz that tests your understanding of the programming concepts that you have learned so far.
+#### Throughout the week
+- Prepare for next week’s labs and live classes by going through asynchronous materials (lecture videos, articles, websites, etc.) and read one chapter each week in the Spiegelhalter textbook.
+- Work on weekly homework assignments, which include finishing your lab notebooks, programming exercises, and work for your group project.
+- Schedule office hours with the TFs to get help with the labs and homework assignments.
+- Overall, expect to spend about 10 hours on asynchronous materials, homework, and project work outside of labs and classes.
+#### Sunday
+- Hand in your homework assignments, lab notebooks, and project milestones.
+- Watch a quick video (2-3 min) to get an idea of what we will cover each week.

 ### Limited Enrollment

-Because this is the first year we are teaching DS10, and to provide the best possible learning experience, the course is limited to 100 students.
-If you are interested in joining this course please fill out [this survey](https://forms.gle/CWG6j4qsiFb6gDRt5) by **Wednesday, January 29, 11:59 pm EST**.
-We will notify you on Friday, January 31.
-Because of the transdisciplinary nature of data science, we will use this survey to assemble a diverse class.
+To provide the best possible online learning experience during live classes we have limited enrollment in the course.
+If you are interested in joining this course please fill out the [enrollment survey](https://forms.gle/3pVCgxxShoxm3DxE7)  between January 13 and January 18, 2021.
+We will notify you by January 20 before the course registration deadline on January 21.

 ### Prerequisites

 This course has NO prerequisites.
-However, please be aware that learning data science and a new programming language like Python is a time consuming process!
+However, please be aware that learning data science and a new programming language like Python is a time-consuming process!
+This course is intended for students without programming experience.
+The purpose of the weekly labs is to introduce basic programming concepts at a high level.
+By the end of the semester, students will be equipped with the programming skills required to carry out a data science project in Python using Google Colab.

 ### Textbooks
+You will be reading one chapter each week in the required textbook for this class to cover data science methodologies.

 ![]({{site.baseurl}}/assets/images/books.png)

 We will be using one required textbook for this class to cover data science methodologies and an optional reference book for data science programming in Python.

 [The Art of Statistics: How to Learn from Data](https://www.amazon.com/Art-Statistics-How-Learn-Data/dp/1541618513/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=&sr=), by David Spiegelhalter (**Required**)
-This book gives a good overview of many of the issues that come up in data science.
-David Spiegelhalter draws on real world examples to introduce concepts from statistics and data science.
-We will use this book for (mandatory) weekly readings.
+David Spiegelhalter draws on real-world examples to introduce concepts from statistics and data science.
+The book also gives a good overview of many of the ethical issues that come up in data science.
+You can purchase the book from the Coop bookstore or any other online retailer.

+An optional reference book for data science programming in Python:
-[Python Data Science Handbook: Essential Tools for Working with Data](https://www.amazon.com/Python-Data-Science-Handbook-Essential/dp/1491912057/ref=sr_1_4?keywords=data+science+python&qid=1579027726&s=books&sr=1-4), by Jake VanderPlas (Optional)
+[Python Data Science Handbook: Essential Tools for Working with Data](https://www.amazon.com/Python-Data-Science-Handbook-Essential/dp/1491912057/ref=sr_1_4?keywords=data+science+python&qid=1579027726&s=books&sr=1-4), by Jake VanderPlas (Optional).
 We are providing Python notebooks that will cover all the programming material that you need for this course.
 However, if you are interested in delving deeper into Python as a data science programming language, we recommend this book.

-You can purchase both books from the Coop bookstore or any other online retailer.

 ## Course Components